 Schedule

-The study group meets weekly for 12 weeks in a regular session on Wednesday and a short peer group session on Monday.
-The peer group leaders also lead a question and answer session on Fridays.
-The first meeting will be on Wednesday, February 7, 2024.
-There are two times on Wednesday to choose from: 12pm MT and 6pm MT.
-Please register for the time that works best for your schedule.
-Those who are on Mountain Standard Time all year (in Arizona), should be aware that on Daylight savings begins March 10.
+The study group meets weekly for 16 weeks, with regular sessions on Wednesdays and short peer group sessions on Mondays.
+There are four break weeks for longer assignments.
+The peer group leaders also lead a question-and-answer session on Fridays.
+The first meeting will be held on February 5th, 2025.
+Those who are on Mountain Standard Time all year (in Arizona) should be aware that Daylight savings begins on March 9.

 Each regular session, led by Diana and Nicole, will be approximately 2 hours long and will include: